 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Learn how to prevent malware and how you can remove it from your Android device if a cybercriminal hacks into your phone.
+Learn how to prevent malware and how you can remove it from your Android device manually or with a trusted antivirus app.

 Signs of malware